 The Flight Instinct Period occurs sometime between four and eight months of age.
 This is the time when a puppy will test his wings.
-He will venture
+He will venture off on his

-off on his own and may turn a deaf ear when called.
+own and may turn a deaf ear when called.

 The Flight Instinct Period lasts from a few days to several weeks.
-How the dog is handled during this stage will mean the difference between a dog
+How the dog is handled during this stage will mean the difference between a dog that doesn't

-stage, they react incorrectly, thereby creating a problem for themselves.
+incorrectly, thereby creating a problem for themselves.

 This emergence of the Flight Instinct is another reason for starting puppies in obedience class before this age.

 There is a physiological change that corresponds with the Flight Instinct Period - teething.
-While the adult teeth come through the gums prior to six
+While the adult teeth come through the gums prior to six moths of

-moths of age, they don't set in the jaw until between six and ten months.
+age, they don't set in the jaw until between six and ten months.
 There is a physiological need for him to exercise his mouth at this time.